boisalai/mlops-zoomcamp-project/README.md

 $ conda config --env --set subdir osx-64
 ```

-You can proceed to the following steps as normal.
+You can proceed to the next steps as normal.

 3. Install requirements for the environment.

+Install all package dependencies with this command.

 ```bash
 $ pip install -r requirements.txt